 The purpose of these courses is to prepare students for the Core Courses that will follow.
 Since not all students accepted into the program will have an undergraduate education in economics, the Foundations Courses will introduce them to the essential elements of economic and statistical theory.
 For students who do join the program with some undergraduate economics training, the Foundations Courses will serve to review concepts that they may have forgotten, in a style that may yet be new to them.

 Learning Outcomes & Skills

-Foundation courses will cover three subjects:
+Foundation courses will cover two subjects:

 Economic analysis is inherently quantitative, and so students must develop a rigorous understanding of the mathematical foundations that economic theory utilizes.
 In this course students will learn:

 Economists work with data drawn from the real world, and students are required to become proficient with the basic tools of data analysis.
 In this course students will learn:

 After developing a solid foundation, all students are required to take a set of three Core Courses: